tonyg/js-nacl/README.md

 Using this library in the browser requires support for the newish `window.crypto.getRandomValues` API.

+## Changes

+Version 0.5.0: **API change.** Instead of being provided with a module `nacl`, with API functions available directly, library importers are given `nacl_factory` with a single function `instantiate`, which returns a `nacl` instance containing the API functions.

 ## NPM Package

 This library is [registered on